Guidelines document, template and frequently asked questions for the RS20 returns.

 The Ministry of Education uses the data you supply to support policy analysis, development and decision making, to monitor the outcomes of the New Zealand Education system, and for national and international reporting purposes.

-The data submitted in the RS20 relates to the week Monday 25th July - Sunday 31st July 2016, providing a one week snapshot from the current academic year.
+The data submitted in the RS20 relates to the week of Monday 26 July – Sunday 1 August 2021, providing a one week snapshot from the 2021 academic year.

 You should complete the RS20 statistical return if your organisation:

-To complete the RS20 electronic return you need to have an ESAA account with the STEO RS20 Role.
+To complete the RS20 electronic return you need to have an ESL User account with the STEO RS20 Role.

-If you do not have your own Education Sector user account with the STEO RS20 Role, please complete the Education Sector User Access Request.
+If you do not have your own Education Sector user account with the STEO RS20 Role, please complete the Education Sector User Access Request Form

-In "Part 4: Which services do we need access to?" select the STEO RS20 User box.
+In "Part 4: Which services do we need access to?" of the form select the STEO RS20 User box.

-If you do have an ESAA account with the STEO RS20 Role, you can login to the STEO secure site.
+If you have an ESL user account with the STEO RS20 Role, you can logon here STEO secure site

-If you require a new password, or wish to check that you have the STEO RS20 Role on your ESAA account, please contact the Education Service Desk on 0800 422 599 or email@example.com.
+If you require a new password, or wish to check that you have the STEO RS20 Role on your ESL User account, please contact the Education Service Desk on 0800 422 599 or email@example.com

 We understand that supplying this information is not always easy and that it requires your time and effort, hence these guidelines are provided to guide you through the process to complete the RS20 electronic return.